Select The True Statements About Hydrocarbons

 • Truth Value: False.

 While some reactions, like combustion and cracking, require high temperatures, others can occur under milder conditions.
-For example, the hydrogenation of alkenes can occur at moderate temperatures with the aid of a catalyst.
+Take this: the hydrogenation of alkenes can occur at moderate temperatures with the aid of a catalyst.

 Statement 23: Aromatic hydrocarbons are always liquids at room temperature.